GPT-4: What You Need to Know And What's Different From GPT-3 And ChatGPT

 ChatGPT is an AI-chatbot.
 It’s designed to generate natural and human-like conversation responses in real-time, and is able to do so in many different languages – one at a time.
 ChatGPT stems from a model in the GPT-3.5 series and is described by OpenAI as a “fine-tuned” version of it.

 It was designed to give users quick, precise, and helpful answers to their questions.
 So its main purpose is to respond to text questions in an informative or entertaining way.
 ChatGPT has been trained until early 2022.
-That means, it has great knowledge about events and developments up until this point in time and, hence, has some form of common knowledge.
+That means, it can generate texts about events and developments up until this point in time.

 7.1 What Is The Use Of ChatGPT?